cointobanks/lifetioncoin-docs/_includes/devdoc/example_transactions.md

 `createrawtransaction` and save the returned "hex" raw format signed transaction to a shell variable.

-Even though the transaction is now complete, the Dash Core node we're connected to doesn't know anything about the transaction, nor does any other part of the network.
+Even though the transaction is now complete, the Lifetioncoin Core node we're connected to doesn't know anything about the transaction, nor does any other part of the network.
 We've created a spend, but we haven't actually spent anything because we could simply unset the